Measurement and Fairness: Testing Assumptions

+In addition to assuming that teacher effectiveness is wholly and fully captured by students' test scores---a clear threat to substantive validity~\cite{amrein2008methodological}---the EVAAS MRM assumes that a student's test score for subject $j$ in grade $k$ in year $l$ is approximately equal to the sum of the state or district's estimated mean score for subject $j$ in grade $k$ in year $l$ and the student's current and previous teachers' effects (weighted by the fraction of the student's instructional time attributed to each teacher).
+However, this assumption ignores the fact that, for many students, the relationship may be more complex.\looseness=-1

-\subsubsection{Convergent Validity}
+\subsubsection{Convergent validity}

-Do our measurements match other accepted measurements of this construct?
-Convergent validity refers to the extent to which the measurements produced by a model are closely related to existing measurements of the same construct for which construct validity has already been established, potentially on a different sample~\cite{jackman2008oxford,quinn2010analyze,messick1987validity}.
-Typically, this type of validity is explored more quantitatively, but can reveal qualitative differences between operationalizations.\looseness=-1
+Convergent validity refers to the extent to which the measurements obtained from a measurement model correlate with other measurements of the same construct, obtained from measurement models for which construct validity has already been established.
+This aspect of construct validity is typically assessed using quantitative methods, though doing so can reveal qualitative differences between different operationalizations.

-Consider our SES example.
-We could compare our measurements (i.e., income as SES) to other accepted measures of SES, for example, following the recommendation of the National Committee on Vital and Health Statistics of the Department of Health and Human Services.
-They operationalize SES using education, number of years and degree attainment; income, wealth, and economic pressure, potentially accounting for geographic variation; occupation; and family size \cite{ncvhs2012}.
-By definition, our operationalization would likely perform fairly well, to the degree that it correlates with income.
-We could also use any mismatches to \emph{diagnose} which substantive aspects are missing from our operationalization---for instance, geography or wealth---thereby using this quantitative process to reason about content validity.
-This \emph{quantitative} assessment serves as a diagnostic to highlight assumptions made during the modeling process, thus bringing greater \emph{qualitative} understanding to our model.\looseness=-1
+We note that assessing convergent validity raises an inherent challenge: ``If a new measure of some construct differs from an established measure, it is generally viewed with skepticism.
+If a new measure captures exactly what the previous one did, then it is probably unnecessary''~\cite{quinn2010analyze}.
+The measurements obtained from a new measurement model should therefore deviate only slightly from existing measurements of the same construct.
+Moreover, for the model to be viewed as possessing convergent validity, these deviations must be well justified and supported by critical reasoning.\looseness=-1

+Many value-added models, including the EVAAS MRM, lack convergent validity~\cite{amrein2008methodological}.
+For example, in \emph{Weapons of Math Destruction}~\cite{oneil2016weapons}, O'Neil described Sarah Wysocki, a fifth-grade teacher who received a low score from a value-added model despite excellent reviews from her principal, her colleagues, and her students' parents.\looseness=-1